Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 </details>
 <br>

-Above, I discussed the importance of keeping pull requests short from the perspective of modification history.
+In a former section, I discussed the importance of keeping pull requests short from the perspective of modification history.
 However, this also makes the review process more manageable:
 - It will help to converge on a solution, easing the review process for